Stephanie-Chou/coding_as_a_second_language/README.md

 * Hacker News who's hiring thread - this gets the most traffic on the first of every month but is definitely a good resource <https://news.ycombinator.com/item?id=8394339> (that's an example month) This is not limited to the Bay Area but still a good place to find jobs that might not otherwise be listed.
 * HackerX - <http://www.hackerx.org/> this was described to me as "Hackbright career day but for everyone"
 * Hackmatch - <http://hackmatch.com/>
+* LinkedIn - LinkedIn has jobs posted.
+Another good way to use LinkedIn is to connect with people and look through their connections.
+If you see a person you'd like to speak to, ask the person you know if they would be comfortable introducing you that person.

 ####I don't have any experience with these, but people have mentioned them
 * Power to Fly - <https://www.powertofly.com/>